-- 28. The GOsC has some other small income streams which include advertising sales from The Osteopath magazine and investment/bank interest income. - 29.
+- 22. The GOsC has some other small income streams which include advertising sales from The Osteopath magazine and investment/bank interest income. - 23.
 Advertising income from The Osteopath magazine will be reduced, in part due to postponing one edition, and in part due to the impact on external advertisers being more cautious about placing advertisements.
-We prudently predict a reduction to income of c.£15k. - 30.
+We prudently predict a reduction to income of c.£15k. - 24.
 We have not changed the forecast for investment income at this stage.
 In March 2020, the stock market fell sharply and the GOsC investment fell in value by £150k.
-As at 30 September 2020, the valuation of the investment portfolio was £1.120m which demonstrates that the investment portfolio has recovered a significant proportion of the loss incurred prior to the year-end. - 31.
+As at 31 December 2020, the market valuation of the investment portfolio was £1.207m which demonstrates that the investment portfolio has recovered beyond the loss incurred prior to the year-end. - 25.
 We will keep the investment portfolio under close scrutiny throughout of the year as markets remain volatile.
-However, if the stock market maintains performance we might have a large technical gain on investments being reported in the accounts at the year-end, in the same way we had a large technical loss reported in the prior year accounts due to the stock market crash that happened at the start of the pandemic.
+However, if the stock market maintains performance we will have a large technical gain on investments being reported in the accounts at the year-end, in the same way we had a large technical loss reported in the prior year accounts due to the stock market crash that happened at the start of the pandemic.
+This amounts to around £200k on the current valuation.